← Back to ResourcesCalgary Dog Life

 Yes, apartment dogs work in Calgary — here is exactly how to make it happen

 One of the most common questions we hear from Calgary adopters is: "Can I really have a dog in my apartment?"
 The answer is a definite yes — but the dog you choose, the building you live in, and your daily routine all matter.
-This guide covers everything apartment dwellers in Calgary need to know before adopting a dog.
+This guide covers everything apartment dwellers in Calgary need to know before adopting a dog, including the best apartment dogs (and good apartment puppies) for various living situations.

 Step 1: Getting Building Approval in Calgary